-6.4.
+6.6.
 Informing the participant's GP

-If the woman has agreed, her GP will be notified that they are in C-STICH2 trial, using the GP Letter sent by the site.
-If the woman does not want her trial participation to be communicated to the GP, she may opt out of this on the consent form.
+If the woman has agreed, her GP will be notified that they are in C-STICH2 study using the GP Letter sent by the site.

-6.5.
+6.7.
 Blinding

 Clinicians and women cannot be blinded to the intervention they have received.
 The evaluation is between a surgical procedure and expectant management.